wrenger/snork/README.md

 This allowed us to perform parameter optimization (bayesian optimization) to further improve the heuristic.

 We also developed a fast simulator to execute moves and analyze their outcomes.
+It was used to evaluate the heuristics and optimize their parameters.

-Additionaly the [hpo folder](hpo) contains a code and instructions to update the hyperparameters of an agent.
+The [hpo folder](hpo) contains code for automatically optimizing the agent's hyperparameters.
+It utilizes the simulator, mentioned below, to simulate the generated configs and to find the best performing parameters.
+The current default configurations of the `Flood`, `Tree`, and `Mobility` agents are the results of several optimization campaigns.

 ## Usage

 ### Running the Server

-First the rust toolchain has to be installed (https://www.rust-lang.org/learn/get-started).
+First, the rust toolchain has to be installed (https://www.rust-lang.org/learn/get-started).

 Starting the server: